RhiannonSJ/LArSoft_MCRecoTests/README.md

 ## NeutrinoVtxFinder
 Main module for calculating parameters which may characterise the primary vertex for NuMuCC events

+## SimplePrimary
+Using the assumption that the longest track in the event is the primary, get performance parameters

 ## fcl [folder]
 Fhicl files corresponding to the running of each analyser